manuelmeister/dm/docs/3-sets-relations-functions/index.md

 A more interesting order relation on $A × B$ is defined in the following theorem, whose proof is left as an exercise.

-::: info Theorem 3.13 Lexicographic Order{#theorem-3-13}
+::: proposition Theorem 3.13 Lexicographic Order{#theorem-3-13}
 *For given posets* $(A;⪯) and (B; ⊑)$*, the relation* $≤_{lex}$ *defined on* $A×B$ by

 $$(a_{1},b_{1})\leq_{\mathrm{lex}}(a_{2},b_{2})\quad\stackrel{\mathrm{def}}{\Longleftrightarrow}\quad a_{1}\prec a_{2}\ \vee\ (a_{1}=a_{2}\wedge b_{1}\sqsubseteq b_{2})$$